 CENTRAL CITY ARTWALK.
 Meet outside the City Gallery Melbourne Town Hall Swanston Street at 6.00pm.

 THE UNIVERSITY OF MELBOURNE ARTWALK.
-Meet at the Grainger Museum Royal Parade 6.00pm
+Meet at the Atrium, Arts West Building, The University of Melbourne 6.00pm

 Make a date with art and explore three Nite Art hotspots with one of our enthusiastic Art Navigators.

 Venture into the labyrinth of city art spaces to find the latest offerings at Melbourne’s best galleries, artist-run-initiatives and independent spaces.
 Meet the artists and discover three of the most dynamic, hard-to-find contemporary art galleries in our city.

 Artwalk times on the hour: 7-8pm, 8-9pm and 9-10pm.
 Maximum group size 10 people.

 MAKE A DATE WITH ART Meet at The City Gallery Melbourne Town Hall Swanston Street.